-Frank Davis, PhD directs the LTER Network Communications Office.
+Frank Davis, PhD is the Executive Director of the LTER Network Communications Office.
 He is a Professor of Landscape Ecology and Conservation Planning at the Bren School of Environmental Science & Management, University of California, Santa Barbara and the founding director of the La Kretz Research Center at Sedgwick Reserve.
 He was founding Deputy Director and more recently Director of the National Center for Ecological Analysis and Synthesis (NCEAS) at UCSB.

 Davis’ research interests are in landscape ecology, biogeography and conservation planning, In 1991 he created the UCSB Biogeography Lab, where research has focused on the biogeography and conservation of California plant communities, particularly foothill oak woodlands and maritime chaparral.
 His current research focuses on the ecological implications of climate change for California plant species and ecosystems.

 Davis is a Fellow of the American Association for the Advancement of Science and a Fellow of the Ecological Society of America.
 He is also a Fellow of the Aldo Leopold Leadership Program and a Google Science Communication Fellow.
 He currently serves as Vice-President for Public Affairs for the Ecological Society of America, a Trustee of the Nature Conservancy of California, and a Trustee of the Santa Barbara Museum of Natural History.
 He earned his B.A. in Biology from Williams College in 1975 and Ph.D. in Geography and Environmental Engineering from The Johns Hopkins University in 1982.